+This is probably the thing I loved most about the Shark.
 The dryer comes with two attachments and both are pretty smart.
-The precision 2-in-1 nozzle gets top marks.
+The precision 2-in-1 nozzle particularly gets top marks from me.
 There’s a little lever to change the depth of the nozzle from being fully open for rough drying to much narrower when you want to direct heat down the hair for a sleek result.
-We've never encountered another model offering this besides the Shark hair dryer, and it was extremely useful not to have to mess around with different attachments when trying to get to grips with how to blowout hair.
+I've never encountered another model offering this besides the Shark hair dryer, and it was extremely useful not to have to mess around with different attachments when trying to get to grips with how to blow out hair.

 There is also a diffuser, with unique adjustable prongs to hold hair all the way from root to tip.
 Another clever feature is heat that's automatically adjusted when you change the styling attachment, to suit the hair type it works best for.
-So if you have curly hair and add the diffuser the heat will be gentler than if you need to use the nozzle.
+So if you have curly hair and add the diffuser the heat will be gentler than if you use the precision 2-in-1 nozzle.

 What’s not good about the Shark hair dryer?

 Noise-wise the Shark blow dryer is slightly louder than its rivals the GHD Helios and Dyson Supersonic.
 Although in all fairness, that's mostly because the Dyson is so unusually quiet that if you’re used to it you’ll find almost any blow dryer fairly loud in comparison.
 But then again, compared to most cheaper, older hair dryers on the market the Shark will still feel lightyears ahead in terms of noise.

 If you’re looking for an upgrade to your existing hair dryer then you’ll love the Shark Style IQ Ionic Hair Dryer & Styler.
 It feels modern and the powerful motor dries hair quickly.
 Intelligent stylers are a big selling point.
 And if you want a high-end, technically advanced dryer but are not sure you can afford the Dyson this is a good compromise.